-People often think of teach abroad opportunities as a short stint for young, 20-somethings to experience in their gap years, or to broaden their horizons and learn who they are.
+People often think of teaching english overseas opportunities as a short stint for young, 20-somethings to experience in their gap years, or to broaden their horizons and learn who they are.
 It is a great way to do all of that and more, but it doesn’t mean those in their later years should rule it out.
 It can be a life-changing experience at any age.

-If you’re planning to teach English abroad in retirement, here are some tips to help you get started.
+If you’re planning to teach English overseas in retirement, here are some tips to help you get started.

 If you’re a retired teacher in your home country, you’re likely already a good candidate with a few decades of experience, and most schools will be happy to work with you.
 Look into international schools where it’s necessary to have your qualifications in order to apply, which strongly diminishes the competition of the young and bubbly.
 Also, these institutions usually pay higher salaries than government schools.